 Parking at Sunny Bank Mills is free and there is lots of parking all over the mill site.
 We would encourage visitors to park in the Weavers Yard carpark at the centre of the site.
-Tenants have allocated spaces so please look for spaces marked Visitors.
-The woodland carpark behind the 1912 mill has many unallocated spaces for all visitors.
+Tenants have allocated spaces so please look for unmarked spaces or spaces marked Visitors.
+The woodland carpark behind the 1912 mill also has many unallocated spaces for all visitors.
 You can park on Town Street for 2 hours maximum.
 Weavers Yard also has 2 electric car charging points.

 Blue Badge-holder parking

 Please be aware there are limited blue badge-holder parking spaces on Town Street.
 There are disabled parking bays located all around the site but for the gallery we recommend parking in the Main Yard or in the Sandsgate carpark.

 The entrance at the back of the Sandsgate (Gallery) building in the main yard has mainly level access with a very slight (approx 1 inch) step.
 The back door is often shut and does not open automatically, please ring the buzzer and a member of the gallery team will let you in.
 Walk along the corridor and turn right at the Archive display.
 There is a ramp into the corridor to the Gallery.

 Wheelchair access and seating